aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 Note: `writeCapacity` can only be configured using autoscaled capacity.

-The following example shows how to configure an instance of the `TableV2` construct with on-demand billing:
+The following example shows how to configure `TableV2` with on-demand billing:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {